-- Hand out Ebola outbreak: mission instructions and resources – student guide to students and bring up the Ebola outbreak: mission instruction and resources – digital student guide on your projector or other device to walk students through the mission and demonstrate how students can explore the resources on the webpage.
+- Bring up the Ebola outbreak: mission instruction and resources – digital student guide on your projector or other device to walk students through the mission and demonstrate how students can explore the resources on the webpage.

 - Read aloud the excerpt from The Hot Zone by Richard Preston or have students read the excerpt on their own.
 It provides, in graphic detail, the symptoms experienced by humans infected with the Ebola virus.

 - Show the class a PBS NewsHour Daily News Story from our Ebola in the News Resource Collection and use the handouts included in the support section to start a class discussion.